 Use Harness Cloud build infrastructure

-With Harness Cloud you can run builds in isolation on Harness-hosted VMs that are preconfigured with the tools, packages, and settings commonly used in CI pipelines.
+With Harness Cloud, you can run builds in isolation on Harness-managed VMs that are preconfigured with tools, packages, and settings commonly used in CI pipelines.
 Harness hosts, maintains, and upgrades these machines so that you can focus on building software instead of maintaining build infrastructure.

 Platforms and image specifications

-Refer to the following image specification README files for more information about image components and preinstalled software.
+Review the following image specifications for information about image components and preinstalled software.

 - Linux amd64 image specifications